Pre-Columbian era: Huetar kingdoms

+Marajoara culture

+The Marajoara culture flourished on Marajó Island at the mouth of the Amazon River in northern Brazil between 800 and 1400 CE.
+The Marajoara consisted of a complex society that built mounds and constructed sophisticated settlements.
+The indigenous people of the area adopted methods of large-scale agriculture through the use of terra preta, which would support complex chiefdoms.
+Studies suggest that the civilization housed around 100,000 inhabitants.

+Kuhikugu

+Located in the Xingu Indigenous Park in Brazil, Kuhikugu consisted of an urban complex that housed around 50,000 inhabitants and 20 settlements.
+The civilization was likely established by the ancestors of the Kuikuro people.
+The people also constructed roads, bridges, and trenches for defensive purposes and were purported to be farmers, as evidenced by the fields of cassava and the use of terra preta.
+Like most other Amazonian civilizations, the disappearance of Kuhikugu was largely attributed to Old World diseases introduced by European colonists.

 Cambeba

-Also known as the Omagua, Umana and Kambeba, the Cambeba are an indigenous people in Brazil's Amazon basin.
-The Cambeba were a populous, organized society in the late Pre-Columbian era whose population suffered steep decline in the early years of the Columbian Exchange.
+Also known as the Omagua, Umana, and Kambeba, the Cambeba are an indigenous people in Brazil's Amazon basin.
+The Cambeba were a populous, organized society in the late pre-Columbian era whose population suffered a steep decline in the early years of the Columbian Exchange.
 The Spanish explorer Francisco de Orellana traversed the Amazon River during the 16th century and reported densely populated regions running hundreds of kilometers along the river.
 These populations left no lasting monuments, possibly because they used local wood as their construction material as stone was not locally available.
 While it is possible Orellana may have exaggerated the level of development among the Amazonians, their semi-nomadic descendants have the odd distinction among tribal indigenous societies of a hereditary, yet landless, aristocracy.
 Archaeological evidence has revealed the continued presence of semi-domesticated orchards, as well as vast areas of land enriched with terra preta.
 Both of these discoveries, along with Cambeba ceramics discovered within the same archaeological levels suggest that a large and organized civilization existed in the area.

+Upano Valley cultures

+In the Upano River valley of eastern Ecuador, several cities were established by the Upano and Kilamope cultures around 500 BCE.
+The cities in the Upano Valley consisted of agricultural societies that cultivated crops such as corn, manioc and sweet potato.
+The cities fell into decline around 600 CE.